nendix/focus/README.md

 # Focus

-Strongly vibe-coded-minimalist TUI for the Pomodoro timer technique built with Go and Bubble Tea.
+Strongly vibe-coded minimal TUI for the Pomodoro timer technique built with Go and Bubble Tea.

 ## Features